 Card limit increases will be available for up to two weeks after the trip to allow charges to post and will then automatically reset to $1.

-The T card is the University's preferred payment method for travel expenses, and Concur or Anthony Travel are the preferred methods to book reservations because they provide a number of benefits to the traveler.
+The T card is the University's preferred payment method for travel expenses, and Concur or the University's travel contracted agency are the preferred methods to book reservations because they provide a number of benefits to the traveler.

 Travelers who choose to privately book travel arrangements or pay for expenses on their own should be aware of the requirements and warnings listed below.

 - Non-refundable/transferable airline tickets will not be reimbursed by Purdue if the flight is canceled.